 - 3.7 The operational carbon for the scheme is largely driven by purchased electricity (Scope 2), and is therefore heavily dependent on the grid emission factor.
 To illustrate this, Error!
-Reference source not found. displays the total operational carbon emissions for each option at three different time frames: - Present day (2021) assuming DEFRA's 2021 emission factor for grid electricityconsumption of 0.231 kgCO2e/kWh - 2038 using BEIS grid carbon intensity forecasts of 0.021 kgCO2e/kWh - 2088 using BEIS grid carbon intensity forecasts of 0.007 kgCO2e/kWh - 3.8 The results show that operational emissions follow the same trend as capital carbon emissions, with operational emissions increasing with option capacity (50Ml/d vs 100Ml/d). - 3.9 The comparison of the 2033 and 2083 time frames show the effect of grid decarbonisation on reducing operational emissions.
-The modelling and decision making on which SRO options will be required is yet to be completed, but early indications suggest that the option is unlikely to be required before 2033. - 3.10 Non-electricity related (chemicals) sources are assumed not to decarbonise.
+Reference source not found. displays the total operational carbon emissions for each option at three different time frames: - Present day (2021) assuming DEFRA's 2021 emission factor for grid electricityconsumption of 0.231 kgCO2e/kWh. (note this is not feasible as the scheme cannot be built immediately, but is shown for illustrative purposes) - 2033 using BEIS grid carbon intensity forecasts of 0.021 kgCO2e/kWh - 2083 using BEIS grid carbon intensity forecasts of 0.007 kgCO2e/kWh - 3.8 The results show that operational emissions follow the same trend as capital carbon emissions, with operational emissions increasing with option capacity (50MI/d vs 100MI/d). - 3.9 The comparison of the 2033 and 2083 time frames show the effect of grid decarbonisation on reducing operational emissions.
+The modelling and decision making on which SRO options will be required is yet to be completed, but early indications suggest that the option is unlikely to be required before 2033. - 3.10 Non-electricity related sources (chemicals) are assumed not to decarbonise.
 This is in alignment with Committee of Climate Change 6th Carbon Budget allowances that the chemical sector will be a difficult to decarbonise sector.
-There has also been no available data to reference what rate of decarbonisation would be appropriate for these chemicals and hence a conservative estimate that there is no emissions reduction is used for assessment.
-Despite this conservative approach, the results (Figure 3-2) still show that emissions from chemicals result in 1% of operational emissions for the 2033 timeframe, and only increase to approximately 2% for the 2083 timeframe.
+There has also been no available data to reference what rate of decarbonisation would be appropriate for these chemicals and hence a conservative approach of no emissions reduction is used for this assessment.
+Despite this conservative approach, the results (Figure 3.2) still show that emissions from chemicals result in 0.4% of operational emissions for the 2033 timeframe, and only increase to 2.4% for the 2083 timeframe.

-Figure 3-2: Operational carbon for 40% average utilisation profile at the ADO of 100MI/d and 50MI/d
+Figure 3.2: Operational carbon for 40% average utilisation profile at the ADO of 100MI/d and 50MI/d